 Which suits are most present or absent?
 This information can give you insight into the prevailing mood or energy.

-For example, an abundance of Cups would likely mean this is a time overwhelming emotional processing or feelings-driven decision-making.
+For example, an abundance of Cups would likely mean this is a time of overwhelming emotional processing or feelings-driven decision-making.

 An absence of Pentacles could mean a lack of stability, poor follow-through, or distance from reality.